alperkocatas/enhanced-uml-connectors/README.md

 ## Detailed information for org.ec.connectors project
 - Directory *RoundRobinRequester* contains the E1 model files for the *Round Robin Requester* connector.
 - When the *Papyrus perspective* is used by selecting *Window-> Perspective -> Open Perspective -> Other -> Papyrus*, Papyrus groups the model files as: "di, notation and uml", under *RoundRobinRequester_E1* model file.
-- You can double click on the *RoundRobinRequester_E1* model file open it.
+- You can double-click on the *RoundRobinRequester_E1* model file to open it.
 You can then click on the *Composite Structure Diagram* link under the *Notation Views* section in the *Welcome* tab for the model file to view the structure diagram for the connector.
 - Under the *RoundRobinRequester* directory, the UML model file *RoundRobinRequester_E1.uml* is the E1 level input UML model file.
 The files *RoundRobinRequester_E1_E2.uml* and *RoundRobinRequester_E1_E3.uml* are the outputs of the E1toE2 and E2toE3 transformations.
-You can view the UML model files by right clicking on them and then choosing *"Open with -> UML Model Editor"*.
+You can view the UML model files by right-clicking on them and then choosing *"Open with -> UML Model Editor"*.
 - Directories *MultiDestRequester, LessFrequentSender* and *RequestBarrier* are for the other example connectors, and they are organized similarly.
 - Directory *alf_output* is the directory where fUML model output of the alfc compiler is stored.